paltalabs/defindex/apps/docs/10-whitepaper/02-state-of-the-art/README.md

 # State of the Art
-From all types of DeFi protocols that achieve similar goals currently available on different ecosystem, we have selected 2 to define the basic concepts for DeFidex.
-These are Yearn.Finance and TokenSets.
+From all types of DeFi protocols that achieve similar goals currently available on different ecosystem, we have selected 3 to define the basic concepts for DeFidex.
+These are Yearn.Finance, SetsProtocol and YieldYak.